3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

   * **Advanced Settings > Retimestamp policy** is used to add or correct the timestamp on log messages that seem to have an incorrect one.
 Leaving the timestamp unchanged is also an option.

-* **Copilot**: *Input Redirection* The Copilot enables the run-time assurance capability where desired commands to the robot from the autonomy stack ("desired inputs") are modified in order to avoid collisions, and altered versions are published through a separate message.
+- **Run-time Assurance**: *Input Redirection* The Copilot enables the run-time assurance capability where desired commands to the robot from the autonomy stack ("desired inputs") are modified in order to avoid collisions, and altered versions are published through a separate message.

   * **Desired control input**: This is the set of commands requesting speed and rotation (or speed and steering) that the autonomy stack is publishing.
 The ROS message type is needed so that Supervisor knows what to monitor in order to calculate the barrier function value.
 The message quality and receipt rate are monitored as part of the aggregated metrics, and if it fails to arrive within the expected time [1/(signal rate) * Timeout factor], an event will be created and the Copilot will transition to the failure command mode.